Yamo93/computer-networking/3-transport-layer/3-2-multiplexing-demultiplexing.md

 ## Transport Layer Demultiplexing
 **Transport layer demultiplexing** = Receiving a transport-layer segment from the network layer, extracting the payload (data) and delivering the data to the correct socket.

-**Transport layer multiplexing** = Taking data from one socket (one of possibly many sockets), encapsulating a data chuck with header information – thereby creating a transport layer segment – and eventually passing this segment to the network layer.
+**Transport layer multiplexing** = Taking data from one socket (one of possibly many sockets), encapsulating a data chunk with header information – thereby creating a transport layer segment – and eventually passing this segment to the network layer.

 ---